Title, subtitle, authors

 Funding organizations: Agence Française de Développement (AFD)

 About twenty interviews were carried out to create this set of educational tools.
-The film was shot in about three weeks in June 2010, just before wintering.
-It was edited in September, and additional documents were written.
-The first screenings of the film took place in November in Niger, Burkina Faso and Senegal.
+The film was shot in about three weeks in June 2010, just before the winter season.
+It was edited in September, and additional documents were also written.
+The first screenings of the film took place later that year in November in Niger, Burkina Faso and Senegal.

-Systems for the management of natural resources currently undergo some redefinitions, and decentralization policies are progressively being implemented in West Africa.
-In this context, it is crucial to contribute by informing local, national or regional discussions with specific examples, while avoiding preconceived patterns : this educational package was designed in this perspective.
-Readers and viewers should find here some useful input to feed their questioning about their own reality.
+Natural resource management systems are currently undergoing some redefinition, and decentralization policies are progressively being implemented in West Africa.
+In this context, it is crucial to act by contributing information to local, national or regional discussions with specific examples, while avoiding preconceived patterns; this educational package was designed in this perspective.
+Readers and viewers should find here some useful input to inform their own questions and perceptions of the situation.

-However, the Rural Code example of Niger is a deliberate choice.
-This original process succeeded, through 20 years of participatory approach, in reducing both the number of land conflicts and their violence.
-It also contributed to improve patterns of governance at the different territorial levels.
+Furthermore, the Rural Code example of Niger is a deliberate choice.
+This original process succeeded, through 20 years of a participatory approach, in reducing both the number of land conflicts and their violence.
+It also contributed to improving patterns of governance at the different territorial levels.
 The Rural Code is now a benchmark for rural development policies in Niger.

-This kit comes with a film realized in June 2010, just before wintering: “From conflict to consultation : the Rural Code experiment in Niger” (running time : 39 minutes with 5 additional bonuses).
+This kit comes with a film produced in June 2010, just before the winter season: “From conflict to consultation: the Rural Code experiment in Niger” (running time: 39 minutes with 5 additional bonuses).
 The film is available in English, French, Fulfuldé, Haoussa, Djoula and Wolof.
-To have a copy of the educational Package, including the DVD, please contact AGTER].
+To obtain a copy of the educational Package, including the DVD, please contact AGTER.

-The thematic papers and the film have been designed as two complementary tools : the papers will help viewers to look further into some of the topics that the film deals with, and provide practical data (facts and figures, diagrams, maps, etc…) about the reality of Niger’s Rural Code.
+The thematic papers and film have been designed as two complementary tools.
+The papers will help viewers look further into some of the topics that the film addresses, and will also help provide practical data (facts and figures, diagrams, maps, etc.) about the reality of Niger’s Rural Code.

 The papers are meant to foster a more theoretical and critical approach to the reality of the Rural Code.
-They are a key tool for moderators to lead discussions with the audience and go further into the debate.
+They are a key tool for moderators, intended to lead discussions with the audience and to go further in the debate.

-The main film is not meant to present the Rural Code in full details, but provides useful input for discussions about how to implement a policy for the management of natural resources.
+The main film is not meant to present the Rural Code in full detail, but rather provides useful input for discussions about how to implement a policy for the management of natural resources.
 Viewers can also compare their situation with the specific Nigerien one.

 By presenting some of the most frequent categories of land disputes in Niger, as well as the main institutional and technical tools designed to respond to those conflicts, the film provides some practical examples.
 It presents the work carried out by the different local land commissions.
-The film deliberately emphasizes the voice of the different stakeholders that participate in this process on a daily basis : farmers, herders, traditional chiefs and local officials are the main characters of the film.
+The film deliberately emphasizes the voices of different stakeholders that participate in this process on a daily basis: farmers, herders, traditional chiefs and local officials are the main characters of the film.